 4. Execution Venues

 Execution venues are the entities to which the orders are placed or the entities at which the Company executes clients’ orders.
-In this respect, the Company does not act as the Execution Venue for the execution of client orders as it executes orders via third party(ies) which act as the Execution Venues, instead of the Company.
-Specifically and upon receipt of the order, the Company opens an exactly identical order on the name of the client with the market maker, per order received or accumulatively, thus executing the client order by acting as an agent against the client.
+In this respect, the Company does not act as the Execution Venue for the execution of client orders as it executes orders via third party(ies).
+Specifically, and upon receipt of the order, the order is delivered directly to the execution venue for execution.

 In the case where there is more than one competing venue to carry out an order for a Financial Instrument, the Company’s own commissions and costs for executing the order on each of the eligible execution venues shall be taken into account in that assessment.
 This is done for the purpose of delivering best execution, to assess and compare the results for the Client that would be achieved when executing the order on each of the execution venues listed in the Company’s order execution policy that is capable of executing that order.